Cybersecurity – Understanding NIST CSF

 Since its inception in 2014, the NIST Cybersecurity Framework has rapidly gained adoption and recognition.
-Gartner estimates that by 2020, 50% of organizations will be using NIST CSF to better understand their cyber risk.
+Gartner estimates that these days, 50% of organizations may be using NIST CSF to better understand their cyber risk.
 As the collaborative brainchild of leaders in academia, the private sector, and government, NIST CSF has enjoyed world-wide publicity and importance while maintaining an image of fairness and objectivity.

 NIST CSF is backed by a 100+ year old federal sciences laboratory without a regulatory agenda, and the framework is designed to accommodate any industry.
 Because US CEOs have ranked cybersecurity as their biggest threat to business NIST CSF has become the public-facing whisperer for the elephant in the room: cybersecurity risk.

 The members of the Axio team have been closely involved in the development of the NIST CSF from day one, and have decided to compile a list of the top 10 things that you may not know about it.
 We hope you enjoy reading it and learn something new!
 If there’s something you feel should be added to our list, please feel to reach out to us and we’ll make sure to add it, and credit your contribution!